 Yaakov is an avid reader with interests ranging from bottled water, to American presidents, to the early history of the State of Israel, to animals rights and ethics.
 He enjoys reading and learning new things (which are often great conversation starters).
 He also enjoys a good game of tennis, air hockey and can hold his own playing the drums on Guitar Hero (among other games).
 He is the proud father of Yisrael and Tikva!

-Racheli Taubes grew up in Brooklyn, New York (28th and Avenue R to be exact).
+Racheli Taubes grew up in Brooklyn, New York.
 She studied for a year in Israel at Michlalah and then attended Stern College for Women where she majored in Jewish Education and minored in chemistry.
 She was in the first cohort of the Legacy Heritage Jewish Educators Program, a program that trains Jewish educators through courses in education, psychology and Judaic studies, as well as intensive fieldwork in classroom settings.
-She also holds a Master’s Degree in Jewish Education from the Azrieli Graduate School of Jewish Education and Administration and is currently pursuing a Master’s Degree in Bible from the Bernard Revel Graduate School of Jewish Studies.
+She also holds a Master’s Degree in Jewish Education from the Azrieli Graduate School of Jewish Education and Administration and a Master’s Degree in Bible from the Bernard Revel Graduate School of Jewish Studies.

 Post graduation from college, she worked at the Institute for University-School Partnership as a YU Presidential Fellow, which gave her a holistic approach to Jewish education.
 After that she taught middle school Judaic Studies at Yeshivat Noam Middle School in Paramus, NJ and Torah Academy of Philadelphia.
-Racheli has a large in interest in Jewish education and communal work and is looking forward to bringing her passion to the Penn Jewish Community.
-In her spare time, Racheli enjoys scrapbooking, reading, drawing, and singing with her children Yisrael and Tikva.
+She is also currently a fellow in Nishmat’s Miriam Glaubach Center’s U.S. Yoatzot Halacha Fellows Program.
+She enjoys living on campus, singing, reading and drawing with her two children, Yisrael and Tikki.